moinsarwar/billing-app/README.md

-# 🚀 Laravel Project Setup Guide
+# 🚀 Project Setup Guide

-Welcome to the **Laravel Project**!
+Welcome to the **Garment Billing App**!
 Follow these simple steps to set up your local development environment.

 ---